Configuration

 endHelpers for input

-Custom helpers for input can be based on the must and prepare options.
+Base custom helpers for input on the must and prepare options.

 Example with must